 The first step in making Chicken Cordon Bleu is to butterfly the chicken.
 That means to cut from the thickest part of the breast to the thinnest, without cutting all the way through.
 You want to be able to open the chicken breast like a book.
 The sharper your knife, the easier it will be to do this.
 Take your time with this, as you really don't want any holes in the breast.

 Once the chicken has been butterflied it is time to pound it nice and thin.
-Just before you start pounding the chicken cover it all in plastic wrap so chicken juice doesn't go flying everywhere.
-Use the flat side of a meat mallet, or even ur a pot or pan.
-Pound the chicken as thin as possible without breaking the chicken.
+Just before you start pounding the chicken, cover it all in plastic wrap so chicken juice doesn't go flying everywhere.
+Use the flat side of a meat mallet, or even a pot or pan.
+Pound the chicken as thin as possible without breaking it.
 I actually should have flattened my chicken a little bit more, but it still worked out fine.
+If you are new to working with chicken, understanding how to properly preheat your pan will make a big difference when it comes time to cook.

 Rolling the Chicken

-Once the chicken is flattened spread each breast with about one teaspoon of dijon mustard, season with salt and pepper, then layer with 1-2 pieces of your favourite ham, and swiss cheese.
+Once the chicken is flattened, spread each breast with about one teaspoon of dijon mustard, season with salt and pepper, then layer with 1-2 pieces of your favourite ham, and Swiss cheese.
 Once all the ingredients have been added to the chicken, fold in the sides and roll from the bottom to the top.
+You want a tight, compact roll so nothing leaks out during cooking.

 Breading the Chicken